-- describe the existing environmental values of the area that may be affected by the project.
-Environmental values are defined in section 9 of the Environmental Protection Act 1994, environmental protection policies and other documents such as the Australian Water Quality Guidelines for Fresh and Marine Waters (ANZECC & ARMCANZ, 2000).
-Environmental values may also be derived following recognised procedures, such as described in the ANZECC & ARMCANZ 2000 guidelines.
-Environmental values should be described referring to background information and studies, which should be included as appendixes to the EIS - describe the potential adverse and beneficial impacts of the project on the identified environmental values - describe any cumulative impacts on environmental values caused by the project, either in isolation or by combination with other known existing or planned development or sources of contamination - propose environmental protection objectives and commitments.
-All environmental protection commitments must be measurable and auditable - examine viable alternative strategies for managing impacts.
+- Describe the existing environmental values of the area that may be affected by the project.
+Environmental values are defined in section 9 of the Environmental Protection Act 1994, environmental protection policies and other documents such as the Australian Water Quality Guidelines for Fresh and Marine Waters (ANZECC and ARMCANZ, 2000) and include matters of national environmental significance listed as controlling provisions for the project under the EPBC Act.
+Environmental values may also be derived following recognised procedures, such as described in the ANZECC and ARMCANZ 2000 guidelines.
+Environmental values should be described referring to background information and studies, which should be included as appendices to the EIS. - Describe the potential adverse and beneficial impacts of the project on the identified environmental values. - Describe any cumulative impacts on environmental values caused by the project, either in isolation or by combination with other known existing or planned development or sources of contamination. - Propose environmental protection objectives and commitments.
+All environmental protection commitments must be measurable and auditable. - Examine viable alternative strategies for managing impacts.
 These alternatives should be presented and compared in view of the stated objectives and standards to be achieved.
 Discuss available techniques, including best practice, to control and manage impacts to the nominated objectives.
-This section should detail the environmental protection measures to be used in the planning, construction, operations, rehabilitation and decommissioning stages of the project and any associated works.
-Measures should prevent, or where prevention is not possible, minimise environmental harm and maximise social, economic and environmental benefits of the project.
-Preferred measures should be identified and described in more detail than other alternatives - describe any computational model used to make predictions of impacts and/or outcomes of mitigation measures.
+This section should also detail the environmental protection measures to be used in the planning, construction, operations, rehabilitation and decommissioning stages of the project and any associated works.
+Measures to prevent, or where prevention is not possible, minimise environmental harm and maximise social, economic and environmental benefits of the project should be described.
+Preferred measures are to be identified and described in more detail than other alternatives. - Describe any computational model used to make predictions of impacts and/or outcomes of mitigation measures.
 The description should address the inputs, assumptions, limitations, sensitivities, accuracy and precision of the model.